 Seitan is a vegan product made from wheat gluten.
-This ingredient has a chewy texture which is perfect for mimicking the tough, chewiness of bacon.
-Flavor wise, use nutritional yeast flakes, soy sauce, paprika, black pepper, and chili powder to make an authentic smoked veggie meat that will have all the taste and chewiness of bacon.
-Note: making smoked seitan will inevitably have a different texture then if you make coconut bacon.
+This ingredient has a chewy texture which is perfect for mimicking the tough chewiness of bacon.
+Flavor-wise, use nutritional yeast flakes, soy sauce, paprika, black pepper, and chili powder to make authentic smoked veggie meat that will have all the taste and chewiness of bacon.
+Note: making smoked seitan will inevitably have a different texture than if you make coconut bacon.
 If you prefer a more chewy bacon texture, then go for seitan.

 When you’re in the mood for a bacon-like, smoky crunch, just sautée some breadcrumbs in olive oil until they start to brown.
 Then add all of the spices to make it taste like bacon, such as paprika, nutritional yeast, pepper, and chili powder.
 This is a quick recipe that will satisfy your bacon craving without taking too much time or effort in the kitchen.
 Use leftover breadcrumbs for these baked eggplant fries below.

 Check out these vegan bacon recipes you can make at home!

 - Smoky Portobello Bacon and Avocado Sandwich [Vegan]